hexinfra/gorox/hemi/website/README.md

 Website
 =======

-  Website is the official website of Gorox.
+  Website is the official website of the Gorox project.

 Build
 =====